San Diego County, CA · Court Filing Fee Lookup

 Q: Is e-filing available at the San Diego County Superior Court, Probate Division in San Diego?

-A: E-filing is likely available for many case types at the San Diego County Superior Court, Probate Division in San Diego, given San Diego County's size as the 2nd largest of California's 58 jurisdictions.
+A: E-filing is likely available for many case types at the San Diego County Superior Court, Probate Division in San Diego.
 Confirm with the clerk whether e-filing is available, mandatory, or optional for your specific case type.

 Q: How do court fees in San Diego County compare to other California counties?

 A: All California counties pay the same state statutory base fees, but local surcharges vary.
-As one of California's larger jurisdictions, San Diego County may assess higher local surcharges than rural counties.
+As a high-volume jurisdiction, San Diego County may assess higher local surcharges than smaller counties.
 Contact the San Diego County Superior Court, Probate Division in San Diego for the exact current total.

 What people say